mveteanu/mveteanu/README.md

 ---

 P.S.
-These are a few of my current interests... may change in the future:
+These are a few of my current recreational coding interests... may change in the future:

 - Coding education
 - Building CPUs from scratch (both hardware and emulated)